ideas-productivity/ideas-productivity.github.io/resources/index.md

 # Events

 The IDEAS Productivity project organizes many events for the communities in which they participate.
-Events are organized into several series, some of which are ongoing, others of which may have concluded.
+Events are organized into several series, including webinars, tutorials, panel discussions, and technical meetings.

 [Upcoming and Past Events](/resources/events)